Annekk/Annekk/README.md

 👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in 2023.

-:pencil: Just finished writinh my thesis.
+:pencil: Just finished writing my thesis.
 The topic is UX&UI design related.
 Got a grade 5 (excellent).

 🤓 Studied Html, Css, JS, Bootstrap, Php, Sql, CMS:WordPress, Ux&Ui Design and Digital marketing.
 From repositories you can find out more.